bitsofwinter/cryptotaxsweden/README.md

 [T2 form "Inkomst av tjänst för inkomstgivande hobby"](https://www.skatteverket.se/privat/sjalvservice/blanketterbroschyrer/blanketter/info/2051.4.39f16f103821c58f680006232.html).
 * Gift/Tip (only income): Used for reporting hard forks and airdrops, these cryptos will get a cost basis of 0.
+* Spend: Used when paying with crypto, treated as a sell of the currency in question.

 A common mistake is to forget to report the conversion to/from Euro which the bank does when transfering to an exchange such as Kraken/Bitstamp.
 There